-Cash Flow (CF) represents the free cash flow an investor receives in a given period for owning a given security (bonds, shares, etc.)
+Cash Flow (CF) represents the net cash payments an investor receives in a given period for owning a given security (bonds, shares, etc.)

 When building a financial model of a company, the CF is typically what’s known as unlevered free cash flow.
 When valuing a bond, the CF would be interest and or principal payments.

-To learn more about the various types of cash flow, please read our cash flow guide.
+To learn more about the various types of cash flow, please read CFI’s cash flow guide.